ZackeryRSmith/cval/README.md

 A decently simple script that uses regular expression to add a layer of protection to eval.
 Why?
 Well I keep seeing *"eval really is dangerous"* and *"eval is a bad practice"*.
 All these statements have validity to them, there is almost always a better way to do what you want to acomplish.
 Cval tackles the *"eval really is dangerous"* mindset, if you must use eval for a public project use cval.

 ## Exploiting
-I **encourage** you to break my script, report even the smallest vulrabilitys in the [issues](https://github.com/ZackeryRSmith/cval/issues), thanks!
+I **encourage** you to break my script, report even the smallest vulnerabilities in the [issues](https://github.com/ZackeryRSmith/cval/issues), thanks!

 ## Examples
 Some examples focused purely on security rather then real world practical examples.